Skip to content

 QRLynx vs Linktree vs Beacons vs Stan Store: Full Comparison

 Choosing a link-in-bio tool is a decision most creators and businesses make once and then live with for years.
+(Musicians often pair a bio page with a Spotify playlist QR code to direct fans straight to a release.)
 The wrong choice means paying for features you do not need, losing analytics you cannot recover, or building an audience on a platform that limits your growth.
 Here is an honest, feature-by-feature comparison of the four most popular options in 2026.

 QRLynx is built around the idea that your bio page should be yours — not a tenant page on someone else's platform.
 You get a fully customizable link-in-bio page with your branding, no third-party logos cluttering the experience, and a dynamic QR code that bridges offline and online.
 Free accounts include a basic bio page.
 Paid plans (starting at just a few dollars per month) unlock scan analytics, custom themes, password protection, and multi-link QR codes that can hold dozens of destinations in a single code.
 The key differentiator is the QR code integration — no other link-in-bio tool gives you a scannable code with real-time analytics baked into the bio page experience.